ivanDevProd/vm-template-scaning/README.md

 - HA, DR

 - Improve the loging of the process.
 Add details and modify the format.
 - After entering the URL on the Dashboard, reload the page and display a popup message about success/failure.
 Change the format of the popup message.
+- Add info about network configuration for Win VMs to logs.
+(PS command: Get-NetIPConfiguration)
 - In the first “Cluster Image Upload” stage, add details about img size.
 It can indicate why this step takes so long in some cases.
 - In the first “Cluster Image Upload” stage, add details about the cluster on which the img is uploading (beg-cluster, so the user can check the progress.